Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: From Operations to Key Research Topics

-\paragraph{\textbf{External Memory Augmentation}} personalizes LLMs by retrieving user-specific information from external memory at inference time.
-Based on the memory format, existing methods can be categorized into structured, unstructured, and hybrid approaches.
-Structured memories, such as user profiles or knowledge graphs, are used in LaMP \citep{salemi2023lamp} to construct personalized prompts and in PerKGQA \citep{dutt2022perkgqa} for question answering over individualized subgraphs.
-Unstructured memories, including dialogue histories and narrative personas, are retrieved in LAPDOG \citep{huang-etal-2023-learning} to enrich sparse profiles while aligned with input contexts via dual learning in \citet{fu2022there}.
-Hybrid methods like SiliconFriend \citep{zhong2024memorybank} and LD-Agent \citep{li2024hello} maintain persistent memory across sessions.
-While these approaches demonstrate scalability, they often treat long-term memory as a passive buffer, leaving its potential for proactive planning and decision-making underexplored.
+\textit{\textbf{External Memory Augmentation}} personalizes responses by retrieving user-specific information from an external repository at inference time.
+This approach varies by memory format: structured memories like user profiles or knowledge graphs are used to create personalized prompts in LaMP \citep{salemi2023lamp}; unstructured memories, such as dialogue histories, provide rich contextual data for alignment in systems like LAPDOG \citep{huang-etal-2023-learning}; and hybrid systems like SiliconFriend \citep{zhong2024memorybank} maintain persistent, cross-session memory stores.
+While these approaches scale well, they often treat long-term memory as a passive buffer, leaving its potential for proactive planning and decision-making largely untapped.